 I first wrote this article back in Jan-2019 and have decided to come back and update it now.
 With the recent enhanced External Tools Toolbar in Power BI Desktop, there has never been a better time to start to learn how to use these tools.

-Have you ever wondered if it were possible to move all the measures from one Power BI PBIX file into another?
+Have you ever wondered if it were possible to copy all the measures from one Power BI PBIX file into another?
 Imagine you have 2 PBIX files with similar data models (similar enough that the measures will be substantially the same).
-It doesn’t matter how you got to this point – the point is if this is you, there is a hell of a task to move the measures over, one by one.
+It doesn’t matter how you got to this point – the point is if this is you, there is a hell of a task to copy measures from one PBIX to another, one by one.
 I am not saying this is the best way to create a new similar workbook, I am just saying if you find yourself in a situation where you have measures in one workbook and need them in another workbook, then this is the easiest way to do it.

 Tabular Editor Warning!

 Ok, here is the warning.
 Tabular Editor connects direct to your running versions of Power BI Desktop.
 Things can and do go wrong, so you should create a backup copy of any file before you unleash Tabular Editor on that file.
 Consider yourself suitably warned 🙂 .

 First of all you need to open both of your PBIX files in Power BI Desktop.
 I am using the Aug-2020 version for this demo.
 You need to turn on the preview feature for enhanced metadata with this version.
 This is only needed for older versions of Desktop.
 As of about Sept-2020, this feature is now generally available, so you don’t need to turn it on from preview features.
 The Report Server version may be different.

 You will then have 2 running instances of PBI Desktop running on your PC.
 Make sure you are clear which is which.

 Go to each version of PBI Desktop, one at a time, and launch Tabular Editor.
 Do it carefully, one at a time, making sure you know which version belongs to each PBIX file.